top of page

 Groundwater levels are depleting at an unprecedented rate, with significant drops in aquifer levels due to intensive water withdrawals, particularly for agriculture.
 Aquifers, which are underground layers of water-bearing rock that provide essential water supplies for various uses, are being heavily impacted.

 The United Nations World Water Development Report 2022, estimates that our groundwater reserves are being depleted at a rate of 100 to 200 cubic kilometers annually.
 This means that each year, we are using up a significant amount of our underground water storage, which accounts for 15-25% of all groundwater withdrawals.
-This rapid depletion indicates that a substantial portion of our groundwater resources is being consumed every year, which could have serious implications for water availability in the future.
-A detailed study available on SpringerLink covers the broader implications of groundwater depletion globally.

 Each year, an area of fertile soil the size of New Mexico or Poland is swallowed by deserts, rendering it useless for farming.
 Over 75% of the Earth's land area is already degraded, and over 90% could become degraded by 2050, according to The World Counts.
 Additionally, global water scarcity is becoming more severe, with 1 out of 4 people living in areas of extreme water stress.